 A proven federal program already exists which is designed to assist our county detention center, share information, and prevent these criminals from returning to our neighborhoods and I am proud to put forth legislation that would require the Baltimore County Detention Center to participate.

 In 1996, Congress passed The Illegal Immigration Reform and Immigrant Responsibility Act which added Section 287(g).
-This program allowed local law enforcement to enter into agreements with the U.S. Department of Immigration and Customs Enforcement (ICE) and carry out delegated Immigration law enforcement duties after proper training and under supervision of ICE.
+This program allowed local law enforcement to enter into agreements with the U.S. Department of Immigration and Customs Enforcement (ICE) and carry out delegated Immigration law enforcement duties after proper training and under the supervision of ICE.

 Today, there are 37 active detention model 287g programs in 16 states, including Harford and Frederick counties.
 (Anne Arundel County has also applied.)
 Between 2006 and September 2015, these programs have identified more than 400,000 criminal aliens for possible deportation.

 It is time for us to bring the program to the Baltimore County Detention Center.
 My bill 32-17 will require the Detention Center to take part in 287g.
 The costs are minimal, and ICE pays for all training and equipment.
 A handful of our best correctional officers could be trained to identify criminal illegal immigrants as part of the work they already do.

 This solution isn’t about politics, parties or rhetoric.
 It is common sense public safety.
 Make your voice heard by the Council at email@example.com.
 A public hearing will be held on this bill at 2 pm Tuesday, May 30th in the old Towson Courthouse building.
 The vote follows on Monday, June 5th at 6 pm.